 Some Gift Tax Examples

-Once the total value of gifts made to a nonspouse family member or to a friend reaches $13,000 (or $14,000 in 2013), or $139,000 for gifts made to a noncitizen spouse (or $143,000 in 2013), in any given year, any additional gifts made in the same year to the same person will become taxable for federal gift tax purposes.
+Once the total value of gifts made to a nonspouse family member or to a friend reaches $14,000, or $143,000 for gifts made to a noncitizen spouse (increasing to $145,000 in 2014), in any given year, any additional gifts made in the same year to the same person will become taxable for federal gift tax purposes.